When you market online, there are essentially two ways to get your message out.

 Needless to say, I fall into the second camp.

-The question is, once you’ve attracted readers to your site who’s interested in what you have to offer, how do you reach them when you have something you’re ready to offer them?
+The question is, once you’ve attracted readers to your site who are interested in what you have to offer, how do you reach them when you have something you’re ready to offer them?

 When you start your portable career website, you need to also start an email list.
 Once a reader has trusted you enough to share an email address with you, you can send them information and updates and, occasionally, offers.